What exactly is Parent-Child Relationship | Why it’s Important

 Adulthood — talking on equal terms

-It can be quite stressful to balance between the two.
+It can be stressful to balance between the two.
 However, most adults do maintain a healthy relationship with their parents.

 So, what is your type of bond?

-Now, this leads us to the types of Parent-child Relationship…..
+Now, this leads us to the types of Parent-child Relationships…..

 Types Of Parent-Child Relationships